-Nammu – The Goddess of the Primordial Sea
+Nammu: The Goddess of the Primordial Sea

 One of the most highly regarded female deities in early Mesopotamian religion, Nammugave birth to An and Ki — the gods of heaven and earth.
-She was the embodiment of the primeval sea, which played a major part in the creation of the world, and also considered the mother goddess.
+She was the embodiment of the primeval sea, which played a major part in the creation of the world and was also considered the mother goddess.

-The symbol that denotes her name is the same as the one used to designate Engur, her mate and the personification of the mythical underground freshwater ocean known as Abzu.
+The symbol that denotes her name is the same as the one used to designate Engur, her mate, and the personification of the mythical underground freshwater ocean known as Abzu.
 It is believed that Nammu held greater importance in earlier times, but as there are no written records of those times, this is impossible to say with certainty.

 Either way, she went on to enlist the help of Enki to create a clay figurine in the image of the gods themselves.
 She then proceeded to turn it into a living, breathing human with the help of seven goddesses including Ninmah, who played the role of a midwife.

-An – The Sky God
+An: The Sky God

 The only consistent aspect of any visual portrayals is his symbol, which was a horned cap.
 The god of heaven or the sky, he was also the patron god of the city of Uruk.
 Essentially the supreme lord of all the gods and mortals according to Mesopotamian religion.

-An was said to be both the brother and husband of Ki, the goddess of the Earth, and was at some points considered the de facto father of all creation.
+An was said to be both the brother and husband of Ki, the goddess of the Earth and was at some points considered the de facto father of all creation.
 In some cases, he was denoted as a consort of Nammu.
-An took control of heaven and separated the sky from the Earth when Enlil came between himself and Ki, allowing for the creation of the universe.
+An took control of heaven and separated the sky from the Earth when Enlil came between him and Ki, allowing for the creation of the universe.

 Unlike the modern idea of heaven, Sumerian heaven was essentially the sky, which was where some gods lived.
 This included the aforementioned air god Enlil, air goddess Ninlil, moon god Nanna, and sun god Utu.
 His other children, depending on the version of the myth, were Enki, Nikikurga, Nidaba, Baba, and even Inanna and Kumarbi.

-Ki – The Earth goddess
+Ki: The Earth goddess

-Named after the Earth itself, Ki was a direct descendent of Nammu.
+Named after the Earth itself, Ki was a direct descendant of Nammu.
 Together with An, she created a portion of the vegetation of the planet and also gave birth to Enlil and the other gods collectively known as the Annunaki.

 After being separated from An by the former, Ki stayed on Earth to rule over the domain.
 She later married her son Enlil, and the two proceeded to create all the plants and animals on the planet.
-She was also a consort to Enki at some point, and had three children: Ninurta, Ashgi, and Panigingarra.
+She was also a consort to Enki at some point and had three children: Ninurta, Ashgi, and Panigingarra.

 Although she is referenced at length in Sumerian myth, there are some who doubt her status as a deity as there are not very many references to her in the ancient records.
 There was also no cult formed to worship her, and it is said that she is the same entity as the goddesses Ninmah, Ninhursag, and Nintu, among others.

-According to an ancient seal, she was pictured as a woman with long arms wearing a traditional garb and a horned helmet.
+According to an ancient seal, she was pictured as a woman with long arms wearing traditional garb and a horned helmet.
 Whether a deity or not, she played a major role in creating the universe as well as humans and human civilization.
 Her temples were found in Nippur, Mari, and in several other places under different names.

-Enlil – The Air God
+Enlil: The Air God

-By now, Enlil should require little in the way of an introduction.
 The god of air, rain, storms, and even the Earth, Enlil may have created life by mating with his mother, but he later married the goddess Ninlil, with whom he birthed the gods Ninurta, Nanna, and Utu, among others.